wimbarelds/TimeCircles/README.md

 ## Functions

 Functions will allow you to interact with your TimeCircles as they're running.
-Generally speaking, this functionality is most often used by other developers who want their own javascript to interact with TimeCircles.
+Generally speaking, this functionality is most often used by other developers who want their own JavaScript to interact with TimeCircles.
 However, if you're not a developer yourself, there are still a few functions that are quite simple to use and shouldn't be too hard to tackle.

 Before we go into what each function does however, it should be pointed out how these functions can be used.
 Unlike quite a lot of other jQuery plugins, TimeCircles does not return a jQuery object after instantiating.
 Instead, it returns a TimeCircles object.
 This means that function chaining will work slightly differently than it does for other jQuery plugins.
 To find out more about how to chain other jQuery plugins and functions, have a look at the `end()` function.